 Create your logo

 Your logo design is the primary visual identifier for your brand.
 It will probably become the most memorable and recognizable element of your company.
 You want to create a logo that reflects your brand personality, value proposition, and voice.
 Remember that your logo will be used on every communication material you create: on your website, newsletters, business cards, sales presentations, etc.

-You should create a design that is coherent with your brand but stands out from the competition.
+You should create a logo design that is coherent with your brand but stands out from the competition.

 Remember those brand attributes we mentioned in the previous section?
 Make sure to keep them in the back of your mind.
 Let them guide you and help you refine your logo choice.
 Make your logo design appealing and aline it to your overall design.